Kranti (2002 film)

-Kranti is a 2002 Indian action drama film directed by Naresh Malhotra.
-It stars Vinod Khanna, Bobby Deol Ameesha Patel, Rati Agnihotri and Kabir Bedi.
+Kranti is a 2002 Indian Hindi-language action drama film directed by Naresh Malhotra.
+It stars Vinod Khanna, Bobby Deol, Ameesha Patel, Rati Agnihotri and Kabir Bedi.

 Plot

-The film is about an honest cop, Abhay Pratap Singh and his father Awadesh Pratap Singh.
-Abhay defies conventional methods to nab criminals and for this reason, has frequent arguments with his father.
-Sanjana enters in Abhay's life as a student who is writing a thesis on an honest cop.
+The film is about an honest cop, Abhay Pratap Singh, and his father, Awadesh Pratap Singh.
+Abhay defies conventional methods to nab criminals and, for this reason, has frequent arguments with his father.
+Sanjana enters Abhay's life as a student who is writing a thesis on an honest cop.
 She falls in love with Abhay and follows him everywhere.
 This lands her in trouble as she gets shot by a criminal whom Abhay is pursuing.
-She survives but Abhay tracks the mastermind behind the criminal, Mahendra Singh Rana.
+She survives, but Abhay tracks the mastermind behind the criminal, Mahendra Singh Rana.
 Rana is a wealthy industrialist who has ties with politicians and tries to slow down Abhay in his chase.
-He takes advantage of Abhay's confrontations with his father and sets up father against his son.
+He takes advantage of Abhay's confrontations with his father and sets up the father against his son.
 However, Awadesh soon realizes Rana's tricks and reconciles with Abhay.
 Abhay manages to kill Rana and restore peace in the city.